Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Discussion

 Our study in this paper focuses on OAuth 2.0, a prevalent multi-party protocol for authorization. \toolname is designed based on the standard OAuth specification~\cite{rfc6749}.
 Therefore, any implementation that follows the standard specification can be analyzed using our proposed approach, which exhibits the generality of our work.
-Additionally, \toolname can be extended to other relevant protocols such as OpenID Connect~\cite{openid-spec}.
-Since OpenID Connect uses similar grants and flows as OAuth 2.0, the vulnerabilities we address in this paper are applicable for any OpenID Connect supported server.
-On top of that, \toolname can be used to check any OpenID Connect specific properties (e.g., authentication rules) using our query language (Section~\ref{sec:system}).
+Additionally, \toolname can be extended to other relevant protocols like OpenID Connect~\cite{openid-spec}.
+Since OpenID Connect uses similar grants and flows as OAuth 2.0, the vulnerabilities we address in this paper are also applicable for OpenID Connect supported servers.
+In particular, \toolname's predicates can be extended to check OpenID properties using our query-based method.
 However, as our current analysis does not model the cryptographic APIs (e.g., RSA verification), some OpenID Connect flows (e.g., hybrid flow) that involve cryptographic operations cannot be checked by our tool.
 Additionally, it would be an interesting future work to apply \toolname on a large scale of OAuth service provider implementations to check the prevalence of the issues we identified.
 The results might be similar because we study very popular libraries for OAuth service provider implementations, and developers usually just call these libraries' APIs instead of building their own implementations.
-Even worse, if developers start from scratch to build their service providers, they might make more security mistakes. \\
+Even worse, if developers start from scratch to build their service providers, they might make more security mistakes.
+In addition to OAuth, our proposed method can also be applied to cross-check applications against policy regulations such as GDPR~\cite{rahat2021automated} and CCPA~\cite{goldman2020introduction}.

-Our analysis in this paper is focused on the attacks that utilize incorrect or logical implementation mistakes made during the OAuth flow.
-Attackers might leverage generic web/mobile vulnerabilities and perform web-based/mobile attacks (e.g., SQL-injection) to steal OAuth credentials or protected resources of the resource owner.
+Finally, our analysis in this paper is focused on the attacks that utilize incorrect or logical implementation mistakes made during the OAuth flow.
+Our tool is designed to find violations in the implementation with respect to the queries representing the violation pattern.
+While our properties cover the OAuth-specific attacks commonly observed on the OAuth servers, attackers might exploit other vulnerabilities to attack the server.
+For example, Attackers might leverage generic web/mobile vulnerabilities and perform web-based/mobile attacks (e.g., SQL-injection) to steal OAuth credentials or protected resources of the resource owner.
 Detecting those generic vulnerabilities is beyond the scope of this paper.